Client Collaboration for Strategic Website Redesign

 About page with information and headshots for the Vice presidents of MSU Finance

-To reduce cognitive load and navigation clicks, we opted for an accessible tab widget to toggle different information on the same page.
+With a suite of organizational components, we opted for an accessible tab widget to toggle different information on the same page.

 Reporting Units wireframe showcasing three columns with six different reporting units listed